 In the end, you might be there for a short time, have no interest in fighting, or might fight, but not on a level that interests them.

 There is simply no financial incentive to spend a lot of time teaching you.
 Not even if you pay a huge monthly fee.
 Plus, there are just too many people.
-The only way to get them to spend a lot of time with you is to take a private with them.
+The only way to get them to spend a lot of time with you is to book a private session with them.

 From the golden era until now…